On this page:

 Alerting for CLR Health

 In addition to the default metrics, you may be interested in additional metrics.
 You can specify additional performance counters to be reported by the .NET Machine Agent.
-See Manage Windows Performance Metrics for details.
+See Enable Monitoring for Windows Performance Counters for details.

 Once you add a custom metric you can create a health rule for it and receive alerts when conditions indicate problems.

 See Alert and Respond for details on health rules and policies.